These Cities Have the Most Dangerous Drivers — and It Could Cost You

 Ultimately, whether you live in a city with a higher concentration of dangerous drivers or not, it pays to shop around for car insurance regularly.

 Along with this, consider installing a dash cam on your car in case an accident occurs and you need video evidence to show your insurance carrier.
-It can expedite claims, and in cases where you didn't cause the accident, it could save you significantly.
+It can expedite claims, and in cases in which you didn't cause the accident, it could save you significantly.

 Related content